 Love good wine?
 Love good food?
 Then you’ve come to the right place.
 If you’re planning your next trip abroad, here are nearly 20 of the best wine regions in the world recommended by travel bloggers.
 You’ve probably already heard of some of these famous wine regions, but I’m betting that a few of these will surprise you!
+Whether you’re an oenophile or just love a good glass of vino, read on for some of the best wine regions around the world to inspire your next wine vacation.

 The Margaret River region in Western Australia is located about 3 hours south of Perth and is world-renowned for its delectable wine and food.
 The Margaret River region is one of the best Australian wine regions and produces less than 3 per cent of the country’s wine, but accounts for more than a fifth of its premium wine.
 There are more than 120 wineries to explore and most of them will allow you to wander around to admire the beautiful grounds and taste their finest wine – make sure you try their award-winning Cabernet Sauvignon, Semillon Sauvignon Blanc and Chardonnay.